Return to Provider (RTP)

 When a claim is submitted, it processes through a series of edits in the Fiscal Intermediary Standard System (FISS), to ensure the information submitted is complete and correct.
 If the claim has incomplete, incorrect or missing information, it will be sent to your return to provider (RTP) file.
 For example, if an invalid HCPCS code is submitted, the claim will be moved to the RTP file in status/location T B9997 for you to correct.

-Electronic providers can access claims in the RTP file by using FISS, and to make the necessary corrections to the claim.
+Electronic providers can access claims in the RTP file by using FISS, and are able to make the necessary corrections to the claim.
 The claim will remain in the RTP status/location T B9997 for up to thirty-six months.
 A new receipt date is assigned to a claim when it is moved out of the RTP file.
 Therefore, it is important to ensure that your billing transactions are corrected from RTP (T B9997) status/location) prior to the timely filing deadline.
-Refer to the Timely Claim Filing Requirements web page for additional information.
+Refer to the Timely Claim Filing Requirements Web page for additional information.
+For hospice providers, if a Notice of Election (NOE) is sent to the RTP file, and is not corrected within 5 calendar days after the hospice admission date, it is considered untimely.
+Hospice providers can refer to the “Timeline for Submitting Notices of Election (NOEs)” information on the CGS website for additional information.

 Providers should be aware that due to the large volume of edits, which Medicare claims may encounter while processing, claims may need correction more than one time, and for multiple reasons.
 Therefore, providers should verify that all required claim data is present, and that the information is complete and correct.